- Share The Downsides of Licensed Content on Facebook

-When it comes to curated content, there are two predominant models for utilizing third party content: unlicensed content, and licensed content.
-As you contemplate your curation strategy, it’s worth understanding the pros and cons of each, especially as they apply to content curation.
+If you’re using third party content in your content marketing strategy, you have two options: unlicensed content, and licensed content.
+It’s worth understanding the pros and cons of each, especially as they apply to content curation.
 Here’s a quick overview on each, and how to think about which is right for you.

 The first and most popular option is to use unlicensed content from around the web.
-In this model, the curator does not seek explicit permission from the content authors.
-Instead the curator, keeping the fair use statute in mind, shares a small excerpt from the original text and clear attribution to the original article.
-Readers of the curated content are then required to go back to the original publisher’s site to read the article in full.
+In this model, a content curator does not seek explicit permission from the content authors.
+Instead the curator, keeping the fair use statute in mind, shares a small excerpt from the original text with clear attribution back to the original article.
+Readers of the curated content must go to the original publisher’s site to read the article in full.

 The Licensed Content Model

-The second model is to actually license the content from the original author and republish the original content in it’s entirety on the curator’s site.
-There are appealing properties of licensed content: (1) You get to provide a seamless reading experience.
-(2) You do not risk driving readers off your site.
-(3) You don’t have to worry about fair-use and how much content you take.
+The second model is to license content from the original author and republish the original content in its entirety on the curator’s site.
+The appealing aspects of licensed content are:

 The Downsides of Curating Licensed Content

-While the licensed content curation model is attractive on the outset, there are some obvious, and other not so apparent downsides, to building a destination based on this model.
+While licensed content seems attractive, there are some obvious—and not so obvious, downsides to building a destination based on this model.

 Limited Selection.
-With licensed content, your sources for third party content are severely constrained.
+Licensed content severely limits your sources for third party content.
 You can only curate content from sources with whom you either have a direct publishing relationship or with whom your licensed content provider has a relationship.
-Most re-sellers of licensed content have relationships with only the largest mainstream publishers such as the Associated Presses and the Reuters of the world.
+Most resellers of licensed content only have relationships with the largest mainstream publishers, such as the Associated Presses and Reuters of the world.

 Search Engine Optimization (SEO).
-In order to avoid risking their original articles being confused as duplicate content, most publishers who license their content contractually obligate their licensees to include special directives in the syndicated content that forbid search engines from indexing the copies of the licensed content.
-As a marketer, this means that if you use licensed content on your site, it will have little to no SEO value.
+Publishers can’t have their original articles confused with duplicate content.
+So they contractually obligate those licensing their content to include special directives forbidding search engines from indexing the copies.
+As a marketer, this means licensed content on your site has little to no SEO value.

-For brands looking to simply engage their existing audience and provide a more seamless reading experience, licensed content may be an option.
-But most marketers are not only looking to engage with their existing audience, but grow their audience and readership through search engine traffic.
-For the latter camp, licensed content is not a very compelling option.
+For brands looking to simply engage their existing audience and provide a more seamless reading experience, licensed content may be the right option.
+But most marketers don’t just want to engage their existing audience.
+They want to grow their audience through search engine traffic.
+For such marketers, licensed content is not a compelling option.

 Privacy.
-Licensed content usually comes with the stipulation that you have to include a provided pixel tracker with any piece of licensed content you re-publish.
-In turn, this pixel tracker can cookie your readership, measure the efficacy of the content, and provide analytics back to the original publisher.
+Licensed content usually comes with the stipulation that you include a provided pixel tracker with anything you republish.
+In turn, this pixel tracker can cookie your readership, measure the efficacy of the content, and provide analytics for the original publisher.

-While this is not a salient issue with most marketers, it could be one for marketers in regulated industries with strict privacy policies, or marketers who are sharing licensed content to an internal audience (e.g. competitive intelligence teams).
+This is not a salient issue for most marketers.
+But for marketers in regulated industries with strict privacy policies, or marketers sharing licensed content with an internal audience (e.g. competitive intelligence teams), it could be.

 Modification & Editorialization.
-If you re-publish licensed content, you are typically required to republish the original in full with no modifications or edits so that you do not misrepresent or distort the views of the original publisher.
+When republishing licensed content, you are typically required to republish the original in full with no modifications or edits.
+This is so you do not misrepresent or distort the views of the original publisher.

-Cost.
-Lastly, we should not forget cost.
-While unlicensed content is free, licensed content carries inexpensive fees that can easily run into the tens of thousands of dollars a year based on your breadth of content.
+- Cost.
+Unlicensed content is free, while licensed content carries fees that can easily run into the tens of thousands of dollars per year, depending on your breadth of content.
 Cost alone will exclude a majority of today’s content marketers.

-If you can afford it, don’t have a strong need to attract new visitors via search engines, and tend to find sufficient relevant content from mainstream publishers, then licensed content may be a good option.
+If you can afford it, don’t need to attract new visitors via search engines, and can find sufficient relevant content from mainstream publishers, licensed content may be a good option.
 It’s generally high quality.
-From a reading experience perspective, there’s nothing better than providing the full original content and keeping visitors within your own site.
+From a reading experience perspective, there’s nothing better than providing the complete original content and keeping visitors on your own site.

-But for most marketers, unlicensed content is the easiest way for them to feed the content beast.
-If you can curate ethically, unlicensed content is free, ubiquitous, diverse and readily available.
+But for most marketers, unlicensed content is the easiest, most useful way to feed the content beast.
+For ethical curators, unlicensed content is free, ubiquitous, diverse, and readily available.